 Reinforces a repeatable deployment process

-Coda has prepared the ultimate software deployment checklist template to help agile teams deploy faster and with fewer hiccups.
+Coda has prepared a software deployment checklist template to help teams deploy faster and with fewer hiccups.

-The template is divided into the three main stages of deployment discussed earlier in this article.
+The template is divided into the three main stages of deployment.

 Preparation